Domperidone for Breasfeeding / Chestfeeding

 When would domperidone be prescribed?

-Domperidone may be prescribed to increase milk production in breastfeeding/chestfeeding individuals.
-Domperidone will only be prescribed after other strategies have been tried.
-Feeding support, feeding technique, and adequate parent nutrition should all be tried before medication.
+Domperidone may be started to help increase milk supply after other strategies are not sufficient.
+Factors like feeding support, feeding technique, and adequate nutrition should be introduced before medication.

 - How do I access feeding support?
 The first steps to increase milk production are support, education, and assessing feeding technique.
-Here are some resources to access more support:
+Here are some links to support:

 How does domperidone work?

-*Off-label: prescribing a drug for a condition it hasn’t been officially approved for by Health Canada.
-Prescribing off label may be considered safe when there is strong evidence to support it.
-A Canadian study found that 11% of medications are prescribed off label.
+*Off-label: prescribing a drug for a condition it hasn’t been officially approved for.
+Prescribing off label is considered safe when there is strong evidence to support it.
+A Canadian study found that 11% of medications are prescribed off-label.

 What dose of domperidone will I be prescribed?

 A recommended dose for domperidone to increase milk supply is not well studied.
-You should know that:
+Here is what you need to know:

-- Common doses are based on the experience of doctors who use domperidone, and a small number of studies.
+- Common doses are based on the experience of doctors who use domperidone, and the small studies that exist.

 - It is recommended to start domperidone at 10 mg three times a day.